 The Inn’s scholarships are available to all, irrespective of background, to support students to become barristers.
-There are scholarships for students undertaking the Bar Professional Training Courses (BPTC), the Common Professional Examination (CPE) and Graduate Diploma in Law (GDL) conversion courses.
+There are scholarships for students undertaking the Bar Professional Training Courses (BPTC) and Graduate Diploma in Law (GDL) conversion courses.
 There are also Residential Scholarships for BPTC students and awards for those in pupillage.

 For the year 2015, the Inn gave in excess of £850,000 in scholarships, awards and prizes.

 Please visit the relevant section for full details on each scholarship, including specific opening and closing dates, eligibility and number and value of awards given.